 How do Vumerity and Tecfidera compare for multiple sclerosis (MS)?

-Key similarities between Vumerity and Tecfidera:
+Key Similarities Between Vumerity and Tecfidera:

 Because Vumerity and Tecfidera have the same active metabolite, Biogen was able to gain FDA approval for Vumerity in 2019, using clinical trial data for Tecfidera, which was approved in 2013.

-Key difference between Vumerity and Tecfidera:
+Key Differences Between Vumerity and Tecfidera:

-• Chemical structure.
-Vumerity contains diroximel fumarate, which has the chemical name 2-Butenedioic acid (2E)-, 1-[2-(2,5-dioxo-1-pyrrolidinyl)ethyl] 4-methyl ester and the molecular formula is C11H13NO6.
+- Chemical composition: Vumerity contains diroximel fumarate, which has the chemical name 2-Butenedioic acid (2E)-, 1-[2-(2,5-dioxo-1-pyrrolidinyl)ethyl] 4-methyl ester and the molecular formula is C11H13NO6.
+Tecfidera contains dimethyl fumarate, which has the chemical name 2-Butenedioic acid (2E))-, 1,4,-dimethyl ester and the molecular formula C6H8O4.

-• Side effects.
-Treatment with vumerity causes less severe gastrointestinal (GI) events and results in fewer days of self-reported GI symptoms compared with treatment with Tecfidera.
+- Side effects: Treatment with Vumerity causes less severe gastrointestinal (GI) events and results in fewer days of self-reported GI symptoms compared with treatment with Tecfidera.
 It also causes fewer GI adverse events and fewer people stop taking it because of GI adverse events.

 Related questions